Fading Like a Flower (Every Time You Leave)

 "Fading Like a Flower (Every Time You Leave)" is a song by Swedish pop duo Roxette from their third studio album, Joyride (1991).
-Written by Per Gessle and produced by Clarence Öfwerman, the power ballad was released as the second single from Joyride on 29 April 1991, by EMI Records.
-It became the duo's fifth consecutive top-10 hit single in the United States, peaking at number two on the Billboard Hot 100.
+Written by Per Gessle and produced by Clarence Öfwerman, the power ballad was released as the second single from Joyride on 29 April 1991 by EMI Records.
+It became the duo's sixth top-10 hit single in the United States, peaking at number two on the Billboard Hot 100.
 The song reached the top 10 in an additional 12 countries.
+The accompanying music video was filmed in Stockholm, Sweden.

 Composition

 According to Ultimate Guitar, the song is written in common time with a moderately fast tempo of 105 beats per minute.
 It is a piano-based rock ballad in the key of F which modulates a step up to G halfway through the song.
 The track follows a basic chord sequence of Am–Em–Am–C–G–Am–Em–D in each verse.
 The first two lines of each chorus have a progression of C–F–Am–G–C–F–G–C, with the second half of the chorus amending the sequence to a shortened C–F–Am–G–F–G. The bridge consists of three repetitions of Am–G–C–D followed by a progression of E–E_{7}–Am–C–G–Am.
 The duo later recorded a Spanish version of the song for their 1996 compilation album Baladas en Español.